auth0/docs/articles/integrations/aws-api-gateway/part-2.md

 ::: panel-info Getting the Gateway API ARN

-Before you begin, you will need the ARN for your Gateway API.
-You can see the ARN by:
+Before you begin, you will need the ARN for your Gateway API:

-1. Navigating to [Amazon API Gateway Console](https://console.aws.amazon.com/apigateway) and log in.
+1. Navigate to [Amazon API Gateway Console](https://console.aws.amazon.com/apigateway) and log in.
 2. Select the appropriate API.
 3. Click on any of the Methods associated with the API to bring up the *Method Execution* page.
 4. On the *Method Execution* page, the *Method Request* box in the top left corner displays the **ARN** for the API, though it includes the Method name:

   `arn:aws:execute-api:us-east-2:484857107747:97i1dwv0j4/*/POST/`

-  What you'll want to do is strip the method name to get the base ARN for the API:
+  You'll strip the method name to get the base ARN for the API:

   `arn:aws:execute-api:us-east-2:484857107747:97i1dwv0j4/*/`